linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 configuration is the `clusters/my-cluster` directory on the `main` branch, in which you'll find all the needed definitions for the cluster infrastructure _and_ a reference to another repo for the application itself.
-If you want to use this for you own Flux/Flagger/Linkerd setup, a good start would be to leave the cluster infrastructure alone, but to replace the application definition with your own.
+If you want to use this for your own Flux/Flagger/Linkerd setup, a good start would be to leave the cluster infrastructure alone, but to replace the application definition with your own.